GST and the MSME Sector

 The composition scheme with low flat tax rates allows MSMEs with turnover below ₹1.5 crore to quickly meet compliance burden, though it restricts their ability to claim input tax credit.
 It provides them with an easier transition option into the GST ecosystem.

-Key challenges include complex procedures for return filing, frequent technical glitches on the GSTN portal, delays in tax refunds blocking working capital, cascading taxes for unregistered businesses, and lack of adequate awareness and preparedness for record-keeping requirements under GST.
+Key challenges actively include complex return filing procedures, which increase compliance burdens for businesses.
+Additionally, frequent technical glitches on the GSTN portal disrupt smooth operations.
+Furthermore, delayed tax refunds block working capital, making cash flow management difficult.
+Moreover, cascading taxes for unregistered businesses raise costs, while inadequate awareness and preparedness for GST record-keeping requirements create further compliance hurdles.

 GST registration provides access to collateral-free loans by enhancing the creditworthiness of MSMEs in front of banks and NBFCs.
 It also allows them to bid for orders from government units, as supplier registration eligibility necessitates GST compliance.